ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Methodology

-Since the self-attention mechanism captures implicit geometric encoding from the input data distribution, it could potentially learn complex relationships that are not explicitly represented in the geometric input.
-On the other hand, the cross-attention mechanism provides explicit geometric encoding, which can help the model focus on relevant geometric features when processing the query data.
-To leverage the strengths of both approaches, we also propose a hybrid-attention transformer architecture that combines self-attention and cross-attention mechanisms.
+Because self-attention captures geometry implicitly from the input-point distribution, it can potentially learn relationships that are not explicitly encoded in the geometric input.
+Cross-attention, by contrast, provides explicit geometric encoding, which can help the model focus on relevant geometric features when processing the query data.
+To combine the strengths of both approaches, we also propose a hybrid-attention transformer architecture that uses both cross-attention and self-attention.
 As shown in Fig. \ref{Fig_transformer_architectures}(c), the hybrid-attention transformer consists of an initial cross-attention layer followed by a self-attention layer.
-Similar to the cross-attention transformer, the geometric input is used to construct the key and value matrices in the cross-attention layer, while the main input data is used to construct the query matrix.
-The output of the cross-attention layer is then fed into the self-attention layer, which further processes the data to capture additional relationships and dependencies within the geometric context.
-This combination allows the model to benefit from both implicit and explicit geometric encoding, potentially leading to improved performance in capturing complex geometry-dependent features.
-Since the hybrid-attention transformer starts with a cross-attention layer, it also allows the query points to be sampled independently of the geometry representation, similar to the cross-attention transformer.
-If not specified otherwise the hybrid-attention transformer will share the same input setup as the cross-attention transformer.
+As in the cross-attention transformer, the geometric input is used to construct the key and value matrices in the first layer, while the main input data is used to construct the query matrix.
+The output of the cross-attention layer is then passed to the self-attention layer, which further captures relationships and dependencies within the geometric context.
+This combination allows the model to benefit from both implicit and explicit geometric encoding and can therefore improve performance on complex geometry-dependent features.
+Because the hybrid-attention transformer begins with a cross-attention layer, it also allows the query points to be sampled independently of the geometry representation, similar to the cross-attention transformer.
+Unless otherwise specified, the hybrid-attention transformer uses the same input setup as the cross-attention transformer.

 Overall, the learned operator for the ArGEnT models can be expressed as:

 where $\tilde{\mathbf{x}} =(\mathbf{x}, d)$ denotes the query points, $\mathbf{x} \in \mathbb{R}^2$ (or $\mathbb{R}^3$) the spatial coordinates, $d$ the optional SDF value, and other features can be appended when needed. $\Omega$ denotes the geometry and it is represented as a point cloud $\Omega:=\{\tilde{\mathbf{x}}_i^g \}_{i=1}^{M}$, where $\tilde{\mathbf{x}}^g =(\mathbf{x}^g, d^g)$ denotes a geometry point with its SDF value.
 Note that for the self- and hybrid-attention ArGEnT models, the learned operator maps a set of input points to a set of output values, rather than performing a point-wise (point-to-point) mapping as in the cross-attention ArGEnT.
 This distinction arises because self-attention explicitly exploits the mutual relationships among input points to construct the attention representation.
 Consequently, the sampling strategy for the input points can influence the model predictions, an effect that is discussed in more detail in Section~\ref{sec_airfoil}.
 In contrast, the cross-attention ArGEnT decouples the query points from the geometry representation, allowing them to be sampled independently and enabling flexible evaluation at arbitrary spatial locations.